telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 The widget is designed to keep the input value unchanged, even when the typed date is invalid.
 This is due the following facts:

 - The widget allows different date parse formats, which require unrestricted user input.
-Refer to the [`parseFormats`](/api/javascript/ui/datepicker#configuration-parseFormats) option for more details.
+For more information, refer to the [`parseFormats`](/api/javascript/ui/datepicker#configuration-parseFormats) option.
-- The widget does not update automatically the typed text, when it is invalid.
-This would lead to unexpected behavior if the widget changes the input value.
+- The widget does not update automatically the typed text when it is invalid.
+Such a change in the input value that is made by the widget, leads to unexpected behavior.

-The best way to validate the DatePicker widget is to use a client-validation framework, such as the [Kendo UI Validator]({% slug overview_kendoui_validator_widget %}).
-Thus you are able to provide meaningful error message to end users pointing them to the right actions to resolve the issue.
-For more details, check the [online custom validation demos](http://demos.telerik.com/kendo-ui/validator/custom-validation).
+The best way to validate the DatePicker widget is to use a client-validation framework such as the [Kendo UI Validator]({% slug overview_kendoui_validator_widget %}).
+In this way, you can provide a meaningful error message to the end user that prompts the right actions for them to resolve the issue.
+For more details, refer to the [online custom validation demos](http://demos.telerik.com/kendo-ui/validator/custom-validation).

 ## Calendar Types

-The DatePicker widget works with JavaScript `Date` objects, that support only the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) calendar.
+The DatePicker works with the JavaScript `Date` objects that support only the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) calendar.
 This means that the widget does not support other calendar types.

-If you would like to simulate a different calendar date, like Lunar, use the JavaScript `Date` object and create a date that is just in the past.
-The example below demonstrates how to do this.
+To simulate a different calendar type, such as Lunar, use the JavaScript `Date` object and create a date that is in the past.
+The following example demonstrates how to achieve this behavior.

 ###### Example